gitcommitshow/auth-oauth2/README.md

 # auth-oauth2

-Learn oauth2.0 by reverse engineering - demo of various oAuth2 providers such as twitter, github, google
+Learn oauth2.0 by reverse engineering.
+Demo of various oAuth2 providers such as twitter, github, google explaining the complete workflow along the way.

 ## How to use it